 All mandatory courses for Semester 9 (first semester of the second year of the Master) are in English.

-Students also have to chose on elective course among the three following possibilities:
+Students also have to chose on elective course among the two following possibilities: